 Blood moon: Because the moon appears red during a lunar eclipse it’s called a “blood moon.”

-Flower moon: May’s full moon is always referred to as the flower moon because it’s the time of year when flowers start to bloom.
+Worm moon: March’s full moon is always referred to as the worm moon, because it’s when earthworms appear.

 What are the other months’ full moons called?